rehierl/node-tree-outliner/5-implementation/0-2-implicit-associations.md

 * `n1` is a type-2 sectioning node (declares `s1`, closes `s0`)
 * `n2` is an end-marker node (defined to close `s1`)

-For obvious reasons, testing the end-marker's own node reference for equality with the section's sectioning node reference (because a section object already has such a property), can not work.
-Such a test is guaranteed to always fail.
+For obvious reasons, testing the end-marker's own node reference and the section's sectioning node reference for equality (because a section object already has such a property), can not work.
+That test is guaranteed to always evaluate to `false`.

-However, one might hope that (option-4-1) the node level of the end-marker node could be compared with the node level of the section's sectioning node, instead of (option-3) comparing the node level of the end-marker node's parent node with the node level of the section's parent container (sloppy: the sectioning node vs. the section's parent container).
+However, one might hope that (option-4-1) the node level of the end-marker node could be compared with the node level of the section's sectioning node, instead of (option-3) comparing the node level of the end-marker node's parent node with the node level of the section's parent container (i.e. the section's sectioning node vs. the section's parent container).

 * test-1: `n1` may close `s0` => `if (level(n1) - 1 == level(n0))`
 * test-2: `n2` may close `s1` => `if (level(n2) - 0 == level(n1))`